Hong Kong's landmark Jumbo floating restaurant towed away - NewsBreak

 Hong Kong's landmark Jumbo floating restaurant towed away

-HONG KONG — (AP) — A landmark floating restaurant that fed Cantonese cuisine and seafood to Queen Elizabeth II, Tom Cruise and millions of other diners was towed from the Hong Kong harborfront Tuesday after being closed by the pandemic.
+A landmark floating restaurant that fed Cantonese cuisine and seafood to Queen Elizabeth II , Tom Cruise and millions of other diners was towed from the Hong Kong harborfront Tuesday after being closed by the pandemic.

 The parent company of Jumbo Floating Restaurant couldn’t find a new owner and lacked funds to maintain it after months of COVID-19 restrictions.